-If you’re currently in a Chapter 13 Wage Earner’s Plan and have at least 20% equity in your home, you may be able to leverage that equity to pay off your bankruptcy entirely.
-This can significantly speed up your financial recovery and may help you move past the bankruptcy sooner than expected.
+Using your home’s equity to pay off bankruptcy may be one of the most overlooked financial options available to struggling homeowners.
+If you’re currently in a Chapter 13 Wage Earner’s Plan and have at least 20% equity in your home, you may be able to leverage that equity to pay off your bankruptcy entirely, speeding up your financial recovery and helping you move forward sooner than expected.

 At JVM Lending, we specialize in assisting borrowers with bankruptcies, offering tailored solutions to help you access home equity during challenging financial times.